 So cigarettes deliver a lot less nicotine to the smoker than they actually contain.
 The difference may seem huge, but in reality it may not matter.
 That’s because smokers (and vapers) in large part control their uptake of nicotine, and because other factors account for a big part of a cigarette’s powerful nicotine delivery.

-When we use nicotine, we ourselves decide how much nicotine we take in — by smoking more or less, faster or slower, more or less often.
+When we use nicotine, we decide ourselves how much we take in—by smoking more or less, faster or slower, and with greater or lesser frequency.
 That’s called self-titration, and all nicotine consumers do it.

 You know what it feels like to have too much nicotine, right?
 Whether you’re getting the drug from cigarettes or a vape, the effects are the same: